On this page

 - Make sure you don't break the law

-You don't have to spend lots of money to advertise and promote your brand.
-However you should always make sure your advertising considers where your target audience is.
-If you don't know the answer to this you should be doing market research and writing a marketing plan.
-This includes measuring your efforts and only continuing if it's working.
+You don't have to spend lots of money to advertise and promote your brand, but you should always make sure your advertising considers where your target audience is.

 Some popular and easy options to consider are: